mtkennerly/ludusavi-manifest/README.md

 * When a path identifies a folder, the backup includes all of its files and subdirectories recursively.
 * When backing up registry keys, the backup includes all sub-keys recursively.
-* Relative paths must be resolved relative to the location of the manifest file.
-  This is mainly relevant for secondary manifests.
 * If a tool supports secondary manifests, they must be automatically detected when they are named `.ludusavi.yaml` and located directly in `<base>`.
   For example, a Steam game's secondary manifest would be `<root>/steamapps/common/<game>/.ludusavi.yaml`.